EVIDENCE-BASED APPROACHES · SCHEMA THERAPY

 Internal pressure to meet high standards, be productive, or “do better,” often at the expense of rest, emotional needs, or self-care.

-Bully and Attack
+Bully & Attack

 Responding to perceived threat or vulnerability with aggression, intimidation, or attempts to dominate in order to regain a sense of control.